benmvp/slides/2023/ato/nextjs.md

 - Instead Next waits to update the UI until the new page has been pre-rendered by the server
   - So it kinda sorta feels like SSR
   - But we still get the cacheability of SSG
-  - It's a hybrid
+  - It's another form of a hybrid page
-  - Vercel calls it "dynamic at the speed of static"
+  - Vercel called it "dynamic at the speed of static"

 /////
 <!-- .slide: data-background="url(../../img/nextjs/salamander-michaela-klikova-izRfVtrRX30-unsplash.jpg) no-repeat top" data-background-size="cover" -->